cncoder/aws-field-guide-book/README.md

 # AWS Field Guide Book

-A practical collection of AWS architecture solutions, battle-tested patterns, and real-world implementations from the field.
+A comprehensive guide to AWS architecture patterns and solutions, based on production experience and best practices.

 [中文版本](README_CN.md)